yuriys-kentico/kontent-custom-element-samples/GiphyPicker/README.md

     "apikey": "[YOUR API KEY]"
 }
 ```
-* You can add more parameters
+* The following parameters are supported:

 limit (optional) number
 The number of image results to return in the response.
 The actual number delivered may be less than requested.